 |~What Happened to Rosa?~

-a mysterious woman enters the store and tells Mayme that she has the divine gift of reading into
+mysterious woman enters the store and tells Mayme that she has the divine gift of reading into the

-the future, Mayme falls for her story and agrees to pay her a visit.
-She learns, to the tune of five
+future, Mayme falls for her story and agrees to pay her a visit.
+She learns, to the tune of five dollars,

-her mother in a Spanish costume.
-She finds the costume in a trunk and done it, fancying herself to
+mother in a Spanish costume.
+She finds the costume in a trunk and done it, fancying herself to be the

-be the brilliant young dancer the fortune teller had spoken of.
-Her room-mate, Gwen, believes her
+brilliant young dancer the fortune teller had spoken of.
+Her room-mate, Gwen, believes her to have

 The Next day Dr. Drew, a young man, patronizes Mayme's counter, and she picks him as her hero.

-falls desperately in love with him.
-Her movements arouse suspicion in Gwen, who still fears for her
+desperately in love with him.
+Her movements arouse suspicion in Gwen, who still fears for her sanity,

-sanity, and gets the assistance of others to take Mayme home.
-Mayme, to thwart this, jumps into
+and gets the assistance of others to take Mayme home.
+Mayme, to thwart this, jumps into the water

-the water and swims to shore.
-Her companions finding her dress on deck believe that she is
+and swims to shore.
+Her companions finding her dress on deck believe that she is drowned.

 Much to Gwen's surprise, however, she finds her adventuresome room-mate in bed when she